SGt John Paul Castro

 In the months since John’s death, Delia has continued to reside in the family’s townhouse, focusing on raising Kamren and Natalia and honoring her husband’s sacrifice.
 Admittedly, Delia never fully understood when John repeatedly told her, “I didn’t choose the Army.
 The Army chose me.”
 Now, recalling his prideful mantra gives her peace and comfort as a Gold Star Spouse that John’s time on earth was spent doing what he truly loved.
 Delia heard about Homes For Our Troops and the Home Award Program from the Army’s Survivor Outreach Coordinator.

 She applied and was later approved to receive a mortgage-free home in Clarksville, Tenn.
-Together with Kamren, now 8, and Natalia, who is turning 4 in July, Delia says the family is not “moving on,” but “moving forward” in the healing process and have a place to call “home.”
-The children are excited that they will soon have their very own bedroom, a backyard to play in, and live in a neighborhood full of kids; they love the fact that the school and playground are nearby, too.
+Together with Kamren, and Natalia, Delia says the family is not “moving on,” but “moving forward” in the healing process and have a place to call “home.”
+The children are excited that they now have their very own bedroom, a backyard to play in, and live in a neighborhood full of kids; they love the fact that the school and playground are nearby, too.
 For Delia, the home represents a chance to provide her family with some stability, and hopes of a happier future.
 Says Delia, “The last couple of years have been difficult and an emotional rollercoaster, but I think getting this home from Homes For Our Troops is a sign of great things to come for my children and me.”